Idutvuker/StarFlow/README.md

 # Starflow

-Starflow is a realtime celestial map for Android with
+Starflow is a realtime celestial map for Android

 ## Demo